-Retail establishments are currently better prepared to accurately and rapidly identify a device through a UPC than a UDI, given the inability of retail technology to read and interpret UDIs in AIDC form at this time.
+Based on information provided in extension requests, FDA understands that many retail establishments currently may be better prepared to rapidly identify a device through a UPC than a UDI given the inability of certain retail technology to read and interpret UDIs in automatic identification and data capture (AIDC) form.
 Retail establishments use the UPC to uniquely identify and track devices in product inventories and commercial transactions.
-Consequently, the use of a UPC to identify the subject devices may facilitate recalls and other corrective actions that might be required concerning a device at the present time.
-Because of the risk profile of these retail devices, we believe that more accurate and rapid identification better ensures the safety of these retail devices with respect to identification, even though the identification will be less precise.
-This alternative expires on September 24, 2021, because FDA anticipates that by that date, retail establishments will have UDI-compatible technology in place.
-A request to extend this date may be submitted within 1 year of this alternative’s expiration.
+Consequently, the use of a UPC to identify these devices at this present time may facilitate recalls and other corrective actions that might be required concerning these retail devices.

-The request is granted with the following conditions, which are appropriate to ensure the adequate identification of these devices through distribution and use:
+- The alternative extension is granted with the following continuing conditions, which are appropriate to ensure the adequate identification of these devices through distribution and use:

 - This alternative does not apply to these devices if they are labeled for “Rx only” or “Professional Use Only.”

-- The UPC must be submitted to the GUDID as the primary device identifier (DI).
+- The UPC must be submitted to the Global UDI Database (GUDID) as the primary device identifier (DI).